CJC-1295 vs Modified GRF (1-29): The DAC vs No-DAC Distinction, Explained

 | Standard vial | 5 mg | 10 mg |

-For a 10 mg vial reconstituted with 2 mL BAC water (5,000 mcg/mL): the 2 mg maintenance dose is 0.4 mL = 40 units on a U-100 insulin syringe.
-The 5 mg loading dose is 1.0 mL = a full U-100 syringe; switch to a 1 mL tuberculin syringe for cleaner measurement at loading doses.
+For a 10 mg vial reco'd with 2 mL BAC water (5,000 mcg/mL): the 2 mg maintenance dose is 0.4 mL = 40 units on a slin pin.
+The 5 mg loading dose is 1.0 mL = a full slin pin.
+Switch to a 1 mL tuberculin syringe for cleaner measurement at the bigger loading doses.

-Typical protocols run 8–14 weeks total: 4–6 weeks of loading (twice-weekly injections of 4–10 mg) followed by 4–8 weeks of maintenance (once-weekly 2–5 mg).
-Cycles of 16+ weeks are uncommon in practitioner protocols.
+Typical protocols run 8-14 weeks total: 4-6 weeks loading (twice-weekly pins of 2-2.5 mg, or 4-10 mg for heavier work) followed by 4-8 weeks maintenance (once-weekly 2 mg).
+Cycles past 16 weeks aren't common in practitioner protocols.
 See the TB-500 research guide for evidence context.

-TB-500 binds G-actin stoichiometrically — each molecule sequesters one actin monomer.
-The loading phase saturates available binding sites in tissue; maintenance dosing then keeps the pool topped up.
-This is mechanistically different from BPC-157's pulsatile receptor activation, which is why BPC-157 doesn't need a loading phase.
+TB4 binds G-actin stoichiometrically, each molecule sequesters one actin monomer.
+The loading phase saturates available binding sites in tissue; maintenance dosing keeps the pool topped up.
+That's mechanistically different from BPC-157's pulsatile receptor activation, which is why BPC-157 doesn't need a loading phase.

-Yes — a 10 mg vial reconstituted with 2 mL BAC water yields 5 maintenance doses (2 mg each) over ~5 weeks.
-Store at 2–8 °C and use within 28 days of reconstitution.
+Yep.
+A 10 mg vial reco'd with 2 mL BAC water gives you 5 maintenance doses (2 mg each) over ~5 weeks.
+Store at 2-8°C and use within 28 days of reco.
 Never freeze.
+Rotate sites with each pin.

-U-100 insulin syringes max out at 1 mL / 100 units.
-At the standard 5,000 mcg/mL concentration, that's 5 mg.
-Doses above 5 mg require a larger syringe (1 mL tuberculin, or 3 mL for 10 mg doses).
-The calculator flags when the calculated draw exceeds 100 units.
+Slin pins max out at 1 mL / 100 units.
+At the standard 5,000 mcg/mL concentration that's 5 mg.
+Pins above 5 mg need a 1 mL tuberculin syringe (for 6 mg) or 3 mL syringe (for 10 mg).
+The calculator flags when the calculated draw blows past 100 units.

 This article is for research and informational purposes only.
 TB-500 is not FDA-approved for human clinical use.
 Consult a licensed healthcare professional before considering any peptide protocol.